Getting into the Lakeland Flow in Vermilion

 In a similar way, Vermilion is a community that has developed a certain flow, a pattern of success.
 Local festivals and events, art collectives and an active sporting scene infuse the town with vitality.
 Creative new enterprises and fresh local shops integrate into downtown’s historic main street in an organic blend of old prairie and new school.

 “Other communities ask, how do you do it?” says McAuley.
-As mayor of Vermilion, and a resident of 30 years, she has some insights.
+As a resident of Vermilion for 30 years, she has some insights.
 “People are entrepreneurial here, excited to be part of that spirit.
 Having the park is part of that enhanced community.
 The park is part of who we are.”

-There are the mainstays, like Craig’s Cornerstone, with its fashion-based collective of retailers; the Red Brick Cafe, with its rotating deli menu and third-wave coffee; Aria Restaurant in the centrally located Days Inn Vermilion, with Korean flavours and spices to warm you to the core; and then newer upstarts, like Copper Cork, Burnt Rock and Sweets and Treats Night Owl, a new candy store with a vintage flair, all opened within the last two years.
-So it’s no wonder other communities are seeking to uncover the secret sauce.
+There are the mainstays, like Craig’s Cornerstone, with its fashion-based collective of retailers; the Red Brick Cafe, with its rotating deli menu and third-wave coffee; Aria Restaurant in the centrally located Days Inn Vermilion, with Korean flavours and spices to warm you to the core.

 For visitors, though, the why isn’t as important as the what: a chill college town scene on the prairies with natural beauty and recreational opportunities on its doorstep, that has yet to be discovered by the masses.